rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 For the protection of wisdom is like the protection of money, and the advantage of knowledge is that wisdom preserves the life of him who has it. ^0712

-Consider the work of God : who can make straight what he has made crooked? ^0713
+Consider the work of God: who can make straight what he has made crooked? ^0713

-In the day of prosperity be joyful, and in the day of adversity consider : God has made the one as well as the other, so that man may not find out anything that will be after him. ^0714
+In the day of prosperity be joyful, and in the day of adversity consider: God has made the one as well as the other, so that man may not find out anything that will be after him. ^0714

 In my vain life I have seen everything.
 There is a righteous man who perishes in his righteousness, and there is a wicked man who prolongs his life in his evildoing. ^0715